 There’s a difference between being knowledgeable and being certified.
 Your employer and your clients are mostly likely very confident in your skills as a physical therapist.
 You may also be confident in your knowledge of other areas of health and wellness, but your credibility can be further solidified with a CWC certification under your belt.
 You’ll stand out to referring physicians who know many of their patients could benefit.
 That differentiation is not lost on current or future employers looking for a physical therapist who brings unique skills and knowledge to the table.
 In addition, you’ll earn more confidence from existing or new clients in the knowledge that you’re able to provide expert advice in areas beyond the lens of physical therapy.

 Another advantage of becoming a Certified Wellness Coach comes from the Continuing Education Credits (CEUs) earned from programs like ours.
 Catalyst’s certification programs are currently accredited for 27-30 contact hours.
 The Catalyst CWC certification is the only wellness coach certification approved by the Federation of State Boards of Physical Therapists (FSBPT) on a national level, which currently covers 30 states, the District of Columbia, and Puerto Rico.
-Catalyst’s certification is approved by the International Consortium for Health and Wellness Coaching (ICHWC), allowing you to sit for the national board exam if desired.
+Catalyst’s certification is approved by the National Board for Health & Wellness Coaching (NBHWC), allowing you to sit for the national board exam if desired.
 We’re also approved/accredited by many other top-tier credentialing agencies, including the American College of Sports Medicine (ACSM), the Nutritional Therapy Association (NTA), and the Federation of State Boards of Physical Therapy (FSBPT).

 What are you waiting for?

 Learn more about Catalyst Coaching Institute’s wellness coach certification pathways and how the certification process can help you set yourself apart from other physical therapists.